-Sandy beaches and some coves with small pebbles – Some nudist beaches in Plakias are organized
+Characteristics: Sandy beaches with small pebbles – Some nudist beaches in Plakias are organized.

 Most beaches in the area of Plakias, on the southern coast of Rethymnon, can easily be considered naturist-friendly.
 People easily get rid of their clothes for a swim, usually in the extremes of each of these beaches.

 Both have traditionally been placed on the list of the best nude beaches on the southern coast of Crete.
 However, things started changing, especially when Mikro Ammoudi became more popular and crowded, with no much naturism left during the months of July and August.

 Ammoudaki is still a good option for naturists.
 Here, it’s possible to rent umbrellas as well as enjoy a very quiet atmosphere.